 Space Posters contain a set of six colour posters based on the covers from a range of 20th Century Space Science and space speculation books.
 They are printed by Blood and Thunder Press, with durable soy ink on acid free paper.
 Edition of 50, with 5 AP.

-The Mars Project is a video work which use the theme of space travel to explore the Australian landscape.
-The Mars Project is the result of a residency in Broken Hill in 2012.
-Funded by The Artist & Curator in Residence Grant Program, which is supported by the Copyright Agency Limited’s Cultural Fund, and managed by Museums and Galleries NSW.
-The Mars Project was made with the help and support of the Staff at the Broken Hill Regional Gallery
+The Mars Project is a video work which uses the theme of space travel to explore the Australian landscape.
+This work is the result of a residency in Broken Hill in 2012.

-Anybody who grew up playing with video games in the 1980's will recognize this installation.
+Anybody who grew up playing with video games in the 1980s will recognize this installation.
 As you enter the space you appear to be inside an early generation computer game.
-With the electric green grid marks and the fluro block-like tank.
-You are physically inside your virtual Commodore 64 or Pac Man video game.
-Installation from Drawing lines in the Sand, Cockatoo Island, curated by Claire Taylor.
+With the electric green grid marks and the fluoro block-like tank, you are physically inside your virtual Commodore 64 or Pac Man video game.
+Virtual Reality Simulator was included in the group exhibition Drawing Lines in the Sand, curated by Claire Taylor.

 Mars Gravity Simulator is a fully functioning experiment adapted from the design of Apollo-era lunar gravity simulators, but made for Martian conditions.
 It can be used to assess the maneuverability of astronauts at a gravity approximately 40% that of Earth gravity, as well as to study gait changes for those conditions.
 Locomotion styles copied from Apollo landing footage were tested for speed and efficacy and conclusions were drawn as to the most affective gait for human bipedal locomotion in Mars gravity.